• Home

 Sarcoxie Euonymus

-• Grows strong, woody stems that keep it up-right without a visible means of support.
+• Grows strong, woody stems that keep it straight without support.

 Wintercreeper